 The new CIV is H3N2; you may have seen newspaper articles or TV reports about it over the last few months.
 H3N2 is an avian (bird) strain that has gained the ability to infect dogs and to transmit between dogs.
 It has also been diagnosed in cats with respiratory disease in a shelter in the Midwest.

 There is currently an outbreak of H3N2 in the United States; it began in Chicago in March, 2015, following the transport of an infected dog from South Korea to Chicago via O’Hare Airport.
 The majority of the outbreak has been confined to the Chicago area, but some spread has been seen.
 Smaller pockets of infection have been seen in California (also caused by the transport of infected South Korean dogs) and New York City, as well as in other locations.
 According to the CIV Surveillance Networks, dogs have tested positive in over half of the states in the USA.
-As of July 15, no animals have yet tested positive in Virginia or Washington, D.C.
+As of December 2017, no animals have yet tested positive in Virginia or Washington, D.C.
 Three dogs have tested positive in Maryland, three in North Carolina, and 28 in Pennsylvania.
 The most up-to-date information is available via this link to the Cornell School of Veterinary Medicine.